-How I Get It Done: CBS This Morning Saturday Co-Host Alex Wagner
+How I Get It Done: CBS News Contributor Alex Wagner

 “I have like seven different jobs, basically,” the journalist and political commentator Alex Wagner told me.
-Chiefly, she’s a co-anchor on CBS This Morning Saturday, a contributing editor at The Atlantic magazine, and a co-host of The Circus: Inside the Greatest Political Show on Earth, Showtime’s political docuseries on the 2016 presidential race airing on April 15.
+Chiefly, she’s a contributor to CBS News, a contributing editor at The Atlantic magazine, and a co-host of The Circus: Inside the Wildest Political Show on Earth, Showtime’s political docuseries on the drama unfolding in Washington, airing on April 15.
 Her forthcoming memoir Futureface, about her Burmese-American ancestry will be published by Penguin Random House in mid-April.
 On top of that, Wagner and her husband Sam — former White House chef for the Obamas — have an 8-month-old baby at home.
 Here’s how she gets it done.

 On an early-morning commute: